hanansuk/restaurants_and_covid/README.md

-## Vacations and Vaccinations, Summer 2021.
-How COVID Response Impacted Restaurants in Summer of 2021.
+## Vacations and Vaccination- How COVID Response Impacted Restaurants in Summer of 2021

 ### Saurav Bhomick, Hanan Sukenik, Katy Scott